Li-GL/TemCtrl/README.md

 2. read the temperature

-3. write data to txt file
+3. write data to csv file in "temperatureData" folder of current path

 II.
-To compile using Pyinstaller 3.1
+To compile using Pyinstaller 3.1 (Pyinstaller 3.2 won't work, seems bug there)

-UPX compressed, custom icon:
+  command for UPX compressed, custom icon as below:

   pyinstaller --upx-dir=C:\Python27\UPX -F -i test.ico TemCtrl.py